thebigsleepjoe/TTT-Bots-2/README.md

 It is designed to be as modular as possible, allowing for easy customization and expansion.
 It is designed for TTT2, while being fully playable in regular TTT.

+## How to use
+1. Download the latest version from the Steam Workshop **(Will go here when ready)**
+2. Start a p2p or dedicated server with sufficient player slots on a map with a navmesh or on one of the included maps.
+3. *As a superadmin,* either type `!addbot X` in chat, or write `ttt_bot_add X` in the console.
+4. You're done!

+## Commands
+TODO: Put a wiki here

 ## Progress:
 🚧 = WIP as of last master update

 ✅ = Done/done 'enough' (may still be tweaked)

 ❌ = Can't/won't do

 📃 = Planned

 Locomotion: